mi-kas/webDICOM/demo/README.md

 The visualisation of DICOM images is done with the HTML5 canvas element.

 ##Browser support
-Best performance and user expierence with Google Chrome.
-HTML5 Upload Folder (webkitdirectory) works only with Chrome.
+Best performance and user expierence with Google Chrome and Opera Next, because only they support the HTML5 webkitdirectory tag.
 Other browsers accept multiple files.

 ##Status
-There is still work in progress, but basic functionality is in place.
-TODOs include:
+Basic functionality is in place.
+Still to do:
-- compressed DICOMs (JPEG, JPEG2000, JPEG-LS)
+- Support for compressed DICOMs (JPEG, JPEG2000, JPEG-LS)
-- ROIs

 ##Used libraries
 - [jQuery](http://jquery.com/) & [jQuery UI](http://jqueryui.com/)